ualib/agda-algebras/algebras.rst

   #. :math:`F^𝔸 = \{ f^𝔸 ∣ f ∈ F, \ f^𝔸 : (ρ f → A) → A \}` := a set of operations on :math:`A`, and
   #. a collection of identities satisfied by elements of :math:`A` and operations in :math:`F^𝔸`.

 Some of the renewed interest in universal algebra has focused on representations of algebras in categories other than :cat:`Set`, such as multisorted algebras, and higher-type universal algebra :cite:`Adamek:2011`, :cite:`Behrisch:2012`, :cite:`Finster:2018`, :cite:`Gepner:2018`, :cite:`Meinke:1992`).
 These are natural generalizations that we will incorporate in our development later.
-(See :numref:`Section %s <postmodern-algebra>`.)
+(See :numref:`Chapter %s <postmodern-algebra>`.)
 But our first goal is to develop a working library for classical (single-sorted, set-based) universal algebra.

 ---------------------------